BETA-TRY WITH TEST SERVER FIRST!

 On the destination server…

 Make sure that the destination server has all the plugins that are installed on the source server and that their versions are the same.
-Otherwise you may corrupt your target server in worst case.
+Otherwise, you may corrupt your target server in the worst case.

-Any custom variables created on the source should be created on the destination as well.
+Any custom variables created on the source should be created at the destination as well.